 It is important to note that only high-acid foods can be preserved with the boiling water bath method.
 This includes most jams, jellies, fruit in syrup, and pickles.

 With so many great high-acid recipes to choose from, it’s easy to get started.
-You don’t need any specialized equipment, and the process is simple.
+You don’t need any specialised equipment, and the process is simple.
 You can even recycle the jars.
-All you need is a recipe and for safety’s sake, new lids.
+All you need is a recipe and, for safety’s sake, new lids.

 Equipment

-This is the basic equipment needed for boiling water Bbath preserving.
+This is the basic equipment needed for boiling water bath preserving.

 - Large Pot